Arithmetic diagonal cycles on unitary Shimura varieties: The Shimura varieties

 where the last entry is a pair of $\BA_{F, f}$-linear isometries

 modulo the action of ${K_{H}\times K_G}$.
 In other words, the moduli functor $M_{K_{\wtHG}}(\wtHG)$ is simply the fibered product $M_{K_{\wt H}}(\wt H) \times_{M^{\fka,\xi}_0} M_{K_{\wt G}}(\wt G)$.

 In terms of these moduli problems, the injective morphisms \eqref{Sh inj} can be described as follows.
-Assume that ${K_{H}}\subset H(\BA_{F_0,f})\cap {K_{ G}}$.
+After possibly scaling the special vector $u \in W$, we may and do assume that the norm $(u,u)$ is in $O_{F_0}$.
+Further assume that ${K_{H}}\subset H(\BA_{F_0,f})\cap {K_{ G}}$.
 Then the first morphism of Shimura varieties in \eqref{Sh inj} arises by base change from $E$ to $\BC$ from the functor morphism